 These activities are grant requirements and therefore require the full attention of a program director.
-It is strongly recommended that a half- to full-time program director position be created to oversee the 21st CCLC program.
+A half- to full-time program director position is needed to oversee the 21st CCLC program.
 Additionally, lead personnel are required to attend professional development that may take them away during a regular school day.